errata-ai/vale.sh/content/en/docs/integrations/guide/index.md

 If the editor or IDE allows for user-configured settings for a plugin, then some of the following are good settings to include:

 -   When to check a document with Vale, on every change, or on save?
--   How to toggle between Vale CLI or Vale Server
 -   Custom paths for the Vale CLI binary, configuration, or styles paths